hugros-93/agentic-art/README.md

 # Rendering

-The project uses SVG as the intermediate representation.
+The project uses SVG as the canonical intermediate representation.

 For example: